kmanoj07/WanderMarker-map/README.md

 <h1>Travel App</h1>
 <h4>Description</h4>

-<p>Travel App is a web application that allows users to pin their favorite travel destinations on a world map, rate them, review them, and share them with other users.
+<p>Travel App is a web application that allows users to pin their favourite travel destinations on a world map, rate them, review them, and share them with other users.
 Users can browse through the map to find interesting locations, and create a pin to add their own favorite places. </p>

 <h4>Tech Stack</h4>
     <p>Backend: Node.js, Express.js, REST API</p>